mike-gimelfarb/cocoa/README.md

 - variety of classical and modern algorithms with state-of-the-art improvements that are robust and very fast
 - transparent implementation that makes it easy to build upon.

+Full documentation and list of supported algorithms and functions is found [here](https://bboptpy.readthedocs.io/en/latest/).

 # Installation

 To use this library in a Python project, you will need a C++ compiler for Python and git (e.g. ``conda install git``).